grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 The above example works for simple cases.
 However, you may want to act on information from the app's panel from which the user is navigating.

-To do this, use the `configureExtensionLink` property which takes a function and returns an object that consists of a `title` property for the link text and a `path` to send the user to your plugin.
+To do this, use the `configure` property on the object that is passed to `configureExtensionLink()`.
+This property takes a function and returns an object that consists of a `title` property for the link text and a `path` to send the user to your plugin.

 Alternatively, if you need to hide the link for certain scenarios, define the function to return _undefined_: